 For example, whilst claiming Employment and Support Allowance you may be allowed to do some limited work, which is known as ‘Permitted Work.’
 Permitted Work is geared towards enabling claimants to maybe gain new skills and test your own capacity for certain types of work.

 Talk to your Job Centre for more advice about permitted work.

 Job Seeker’s Allowance is available for those who are available to work but currently work on average less than 16 hours per week.
 You’re paid through the Universal Credit system.
 The amount you get depends on whether you work at all or have other income from pensions or investments.

 To be eligible for Income-based Job Seeker’s Allowance, you must work less than 16 hours per week on average.
 If you have a partner, they must work less than 24 hours per week on average.
 You mustn’t have savings over £16,000.
 Any savings over £6,000 will affect how much JSA you’ll get.
 If you own a property you don’t live in, you won’t be eligible for benefits.

 Visit the Government website to see how any money you earn whilst you are unemployed my affect the benefits you might be receiving.

 Registering as self-employed

 When earning an income independently, it is important that you register with HM Revenue and Customs (HMRC) as self-employed.
-You will then need to fill out an annual self-assessment form, which will determine how much tax and national insurance contributions you may owe.
-The current threshold that you can earn and not pay any tax is £10,600 per year.
+You will then need to fill out an annual self-assessment form each year.
+This determines how much tax and national insurance contributions you may owe.
+The current threshold that you can earn and not pay any tax on is £12,500 per year.

 For more information about working for yourself and registering for self-employment visit the Gov.uk website.